jtyr/gbt/README.md

 yaourt -S gbt
 ```

-Or install `gbt-git` if you would like to run the latest from the `master`
+Or install `gbt-git` if you would like to run the latest greatest from the
-branch.
+`master` branch.

 ### CentOS/RHEL